Vision Zero and Psychosocial Wellbeing

 Vision Zero and psychosocial wellbeing

 Vision Zero is about the journey towards a higher level of prevention.
 This applies equally to the psychosocial working environment.
-We can help you define your organisation’s current maturity level and guide you to the next step.
+We can help you define your organisation’s current level and guide you to the next step.

-1. Take leadership
+1. Take leadership - demonstrate commitment

 Do leaders and managers demonstrate visible commitment to wellbeing?